Federal Information Processing Standards (FIPS)

 Frequently Asked Questions

-For an agent dataset to be FIPS validated it will need to be an encrypted backup.
+For an agent dataset to be FIPS-validated, it will need to be an encrypted backup.
 Encryption may only be enabled during pairing, so if you would like to encrypt a currently unencrypted agent, it will need to be archived or removed, then re-added to the device as an encrypted agent.

 Both the screenshot verification and local verification may be disabled on an agent basis within the Remote Web.
 Information on these settings can be found in the verification section of Configure Agent / System Settings Page.